rcasallas-silabs/connectedhomeip/docs/silabs/general/ARTIFACTS.md

 The Radio Co-Processor firmware is used to turn an EFR into an RCP that can be used with a Raspberry Pi to allow the Raspberry Pi's Open Thread Border Router to access the Thread network.
-Radio Co-Processor (RCP) images are available in the Assets section of this page:
+Radio Co-Processor (RCP) images are available here:

 https://github.com/SiliconLabs/matter/releases/download/v2.3.0-1.3-alpha.1/ot-rcp-binaries-2.3.0-1.3-alpha.1.zip